samuel-jimenez/GramEditor/docs/src/environment.md

 1. Environment variables of the Gram process
 2. Environment variables stored per project

 The variables from (1) are always used, since they are stored on the process itself and every spawned process (tasks, terminals, language servers, ...) will inherit them by default.

 The variables from (2) are used explicitly, depending on the feature.

 ### Tasks

-Tasks are spawned with an combined environment.
+Tasks are spawned with a combined environment.
 In order of precedence (low to high, with the last overwriting the first):

 - the Gram process environment
 - if the project was opened from the CLI: the CLI environment
 - if the project was not opened from the CLI: the project environment variables obtained by running a login shell in the project's root folder
 - optional, explicitly configured environment in settings

 ### Built-in terminal

 Built-in terminals, like tasks, are spawned with an combined environment.
 In order of precedence (low to high):

 - the Gram process environment
 - if the project was opened from the CLI: the CLI environment
 - if the project was not opened from the CLI: the project environment variables obtained by running a login shell in the project's root folder
 - optional, explicitly configured environment in settings

 ### Look-up of language servers